BRIXTOL/currency-symbol-placements/readme.md

 Currency Symbol placements for [currency.js](https://github.com/scurker/currency.js).
 Mappings use ([ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes)) 3 letter currency codes and return the format pattern (`!#`) used by _currency.js_ where `!` is the currency symbol and `#` the amount.

-This package is used by the [Brixtol Textiles](https://www.brixtoltextiles.com) internal API when dealing with currency conversion and presentation locales pertaining to i18n logics.
+This package is used by the [Brixtol Textiles](https://www.brixtoltextiles.com) internal API when dealing with currency conversion and presentation locales pertaining to i18n logics and has been open sourced from our [pnpm](https://pnpm.js.org/en/cli/install) monorepo workspace.

 ### Why?

-We found ourselces having to adjust currency placements which the vast majority of U.S SaaS services were constantly getting it wrong, ie: prepending the symbol, not appending.
+We found the the vast majority of U.S commerce SaaS services were constantly getting currency symbol placements wrong.
+We use [currency.js](https://github.com/scurker/currency.js) to convert currencies in our [mithril.js](https://mithril.js.org/) applications and this package provides us with a wrapper for this.

 ### Install